Pop-up Puppet How To: A Step-by-Step Guide (that you can follow even if you’re not crafty!)

 The cones I finally managed to get my hands on looked like this:

-We bought dowels in packages of 10 because we were doing this project with a large group:
+We bought dowels in packages of 10, like these on Amazon, because we were doing this project with a large group:

 We bought wooden doll heads in packages of seven.
-These cost $3.99:
+These cost us $3.99.
+You can also buy doll head knobs on Amazon.

 You drill like this: